How Much Do Plumbers Charge For a Toilet Installation?

 With this system, a flapper opens or closes by way of a plate hinged at one side.
 The flapper connects to a chain that will allow and stop the water from flowing into the tank.

-5 of the Top Toilet Brands
+Top 5 Toilet Brands

 Are you are shopping around for a new toilet?
-It’s essential that you know which are the highest rated brands to focus on.
+It’s essential that you know which are the highest-rated brands to focus on.
 Here is a look at the top-five rated toilets to help you make a decision.

 1. Kohler Wellworth K-3998-0

 The K-3998-0 is an affordable toilet if you are an average homeowner.
-It is a dual-flush model that comes in a 1.6 gallons per flush or 1.1 gallons per flush.
+It is a dual-flush model that comes in 1.6 gallons per flush or 1.1 gallons per flush.
 The Wellworth K-3998-0 maintains the classic handle, which is useful if you want to install it where guests will use it.

 2. American Standard